JetBrains-Research/TestSpark/README.md

 If you are running the plugin for the first time, checkout the [`First time configuration`](#first-time-configuration) section.

 ### Generating Tests for Classes
 To generate a test for a class, right-click (with mouse) anywhere within the class you want to test or right-click the class name itself (note that when using multiple cursors only the last one will count).
-Under the "TestGenie" option, select "Generate Tests for Class [...]" option:
+Under the "TestGenie" option, select "Generate Tests for Class [...] by GPT-4/EvoSuite" option:

 ![Test generation for classes](readme-images/gifs/testClass.gif)